latex3/latex3.github.io/_posts/2020-09-15-TUG-online-talks.md

 The first TUG online conference in July was quite a success with many interesting talks on many subjects of TeX usage and related topics.
-The talks are now appearing one after another on YouTube, thanks to the the work of a few individuals who have prepared them (and the question/answer sessions) for publication.
+The talks are now appearing one after another on YouTube, thanks to the work of a few individuals who have prepared them (and the question/answer sessions) for publication.

 If you have missed the conference (or if you want listen to one of the